Toronto joins the ranks of the big cities with serious STREET ART

-Toronto Urban Strolls... for girlfriends 1, 2nd ed., with 28 Toronto walks, is your best bet to show off Toronto when you have visitors from out of town (click on link to look inside).
+Toronto Urban Strolls... for girlfriends 1, with 28 Toronto walks, is your best bet to show off Toronto when you have visitors from out of town (click on link to look inside).

 The 1st edition of Toronto Urban Strolls 1 sold out in summer 2012 and made the Globe and Mail bestsellers list.
 This second edition presents a revised version of the same great 28 Toronto walks.
 Some of the strolls includes in the guide:

-Ward's Island, Scarborough Bluffs, the Beltline Trail, a rooftop stroll, public art around downtown Toronto, the Islington mural walk, Cabbagetown, Kensington Market, Rosedale, Leslieville, The Beach, Liberty Village...
+Ward's Island unique carless residential neighbourhood, spectacular Scarborough Bluffs, the hidden Beltline Trail, a downtown rooftop walk, the Islington mural walk, historic Cabbagetown, whimsical Kensington Market, The Beach, Liberty Village...

 Toronto Urban Strolls... for girlfriends 2, with 24 additional Toronto walks, has no overlap with Toronto Urban Strolls 1.
 This is the one for those who want to go even more out of the beaten tracks (click on link to look inside).